2025 Billie Jean King Cup finals

 Defending champions Italy defeated the United States in the final, 2–0, to win the 2025 Billie Jean King Cup.

 The Billie Jean King Cup Finals was the highest level of the Billie Jean King Cup tennis team competition in 2025.
-The event took place in Shenzhen, China, from 16-21 September 2025.
+The event took place in Shenzhen, China, 16-21 September 2025.
 The ties were contested in a best-of-three rubbers format, played on one day, consisting of two singles and, where needed, followed by a doubles rubber.
 The finals featured 8 teams competing in a knockout format.

 Participating teams

 8 nations took part in the Finals.
 The qualification is as follows: